compulim/react-drop-to-upload/README.md

 />
 ```

 When a file is dropped, `handleDrop` will be triggered.
-For example, the following code use `FormData` and [`fetch`](https://github.com/github/fetch) to POST all dropped files to the server at `/upload`.
+For example, the following code use `FormData` and [`fetch`](https://github.com/github/fetch) to upload all dropped files to the server at `/upload` via HTTP POST.

 ```js
 handleDrop(files) {